Gregjarvez/mrgregory.dev/src/pages/articles/my-motivation/index.md

 to help someone immensely one way or another enticed me so much I wanted to try it.
 Aside the popular saying **"just do it"**, here are my top reasons for starting a blog.

 ### Knowledge sharing
-This had to be first, of course.One of the best parts of software development is the plethora of information made available by communities for free.
+This had to be first, of course.
+One of the best parts of software development is the plethora of information made available by communities for free.
 When I began my journey as a software developer.
 It intrigued me how quickly I found solutions to problems on various subjects on [discord](https://discordapp.com/), blogs a google search away, and you guessed it [stackOverflow](https://stackoverflow.com/) to name  a few.
-I think I owe it to a piece of this large community and people who have just begun to share what I have learnt over the years.
+It is fair to say I owe it to a piece of this large community and to people who have just begun to share what I have learnt over the years.

 ### Staying up-to-date/Keeping informed
 The Software development industry is constantly undergoing metamorphosis.
 Isn't this amazing !.
-Reason being, you can often learn from paradigms, idea and initiatives embedded in emerging software/tools.
+Reason being, you can often learn from paradigms, idea and initiatives embedded in emerging software.
 There is the "downside" especially known in frontend web development.
 "Too much to learn ?", **Just-in-time learning** is a simple approach that has worked wonders for me 😛.
-Content creation is a great way to stay informed.
+I think content creation is a great way to stay informed.
 It involves a considerable amount of research, validation and exposure to a wide range of subjects.

 ### Portfolio
 A portfolio can be a great way to show potential employers and or clients what you do.
-For a developer, a portfolio usually takes the form of a website showcasing your best work.
+For a developer, it usually takes the form of a website showcasing your best work.
 However, I cannot attribute being a developer now to the fact that I had a pretty portfolio showcasing things I'd built in the past, pun intended.
 I had my first development job because someone decided to take a chance in my uncertain abilities 😅 coupled with small contributions to the open source